Tulip-Dev/tulip/doc/developer/plugin_development.rst

   Returns an iterator on all values.

-The methods described above are just the core of the functionalities.
+The methods described above are just the core of the features.
 Consult the Doxygen documentation or the sources for an exhaustive listing.

 .. _plugins_pluginprogress: